-This document is the non-proprietary Security Policy for the Verizon OpenSSL Library, hereafter referred to as the Module.
+This document is the non-proprietary Security Policy for the Onclave FIPS Object Module for OpenSSL, hereafter referred to as the Module.

 The Module is a software library providing a C language application program interface (API) for use by other processes that require cryptographic functionality.
 The Module is classified by FIPS 140-2 as a software module, multi-chip standalone module embodiment.
 The physical cryptographic boundary is the general-purpose computer on which the module is installed.
 The logical cryptographic boundary of the Module is the fipscanister object module, a single object module file named fipscanister.o.
 The Module performs no communications other than with the calling application (the process that invokes the Module services).